mjh2901/WikiDNA/README.md

   - Lastmod Plugin, Places the last modifed date on the pages for purposes of printing out and updating physial binders.
   - Footer Plugin, Places the Header and Footer on all pages
   - Copy Page Plugin, Allows quick duplication of a page
-  - SubPages, Creates teh page listing within folders
+  - SubPages, Creates the page listing within folders
   - Indexmenu, Creates the menu in the sidebar

 ### Install